One of the Seven Wonders of the ancient world

 Other (smaller) pyramids, and small tombs

 In addition to these major structures, several smaller pyramids belonging to queens are arranged as satellites.
-A major cemetery of smaller tombs, known as mastabas (Arabic for ‘bench’ in reference to their shape—flat-roofed, rectangular, with sloping sides), fills the area to the east and west of the pyramid of Khufu and were constructed in a grid-like pattern for prominent members of the court.
-Being buried near the pharaoh was a great honor and helped ensure a prized place in the afterlife.
+A large cemetery of smaller tombs, known as mastabas (Arabic for ‘bench’ in reference to their shape—flat-roofed, rectangular, with sloping sides), fills the area to the east and west of the pyramid of Khufu.
+These were arranged in a grid-like pattern and constructed for prominent members of the court.
+Being buried near the pharaoh was a great honor and helped ensure a prized place in the Afterlife.

 A reference to the sun